jdeluyck/kcoreorg-website/_posts/2012/2012-10-23-copying-over-your-wifi-access-points-on-android.md

     ```

 3. Pull the file to your computer somewhere: `adb pull /mnt/sdcard/wpa_supplicant.conf /tmp/wpa_supplicant.old`
-Repeat this for the new phone, but in the last step, you should pull it to `/tmp/wpa_supplicant.new`.
+Repeat this for the new phone, but in the last step, you should pull it to `/tmp/wpa_supplicant.new`{: .filepath}.

-Now, edit the `/tmp/wpa_supplicant.old` file, and remove everything that doesn't read
+Now, edit the `/tmp/wpa_supplicant.old`{: .filepath} file, and remove everything that doesn't read

 ```text
 network={